Dedeemiko/Reversipe/README.md

 -   User authentication: Implement a login system in order for users to access their saved recipes and bulk ingredients from any device.

 -   Shopping list generator: Create a shopping list for missing ingredients from a recipe.

+-   A food board (like pinterest but for food!).
+Users would be able to post their recipes with photos and other users can save and like posts.